 Frederick T. Davis, of counsel to the firm and based in New York and Paris, is a former US federal prosecutor and member of the Paris Bar.
 Part of the global Litigation Group, his practice focuses on criminal, regulatory and civil litigation and investigations involving US and French laws.

 Mr. Davis is an experienced trial lawyer who has represented clients in high profile matters in both French and English language tribunals.
 He has represented major U.S., French and multinational companies in both domestic and international criminal investigations.
 He has also appeared as legal counsel in international arbitrations administered by the ICC, AAA and other institutions, and has served as an arbitrator in ICC arbitrations.
 The French government has named him a “Chevalier” of the National Order of Merit of France.
-Mr. Davis is recommended by Chambers Europe (2018) in the White Collar Crime section, by Chambers Global (2019) as an Expert based in France, and by The Legal 500 EMEA (2019) in the Commercial Litigation section.
+Mr. Davis is named a Thought Leader by Who’s Who Legal (2020) in the France and Crime sections, with the guide describing him as “a well-established figure in the French market where he enjoys a stellar reputation for his superb handling of white-collar criminal defence proceedings and US and French investigations.”
+He is also recommended by Chambers Global (2019) as an Expert based in France and Chambers Europe (2018) in the White Collar Crime section, and by The Legal 500 EMEA (2019) in the Commercial Litigation section.
 The Chambers guides quote clients reporting that “his knowledge is top class” and that he “has a very fine legal mind and he understands white-collar and criminal investigation issues on both sides of the pond.”
 In previous editions of The Legal 500 EMEA, he is noted as being “highly knowledgeable in US law” and a member of an “unbelievably responsive team”.
 He is also praised for his “analytical, technical perceptive abilities” by Who’s Who Legal France (2016).